RAID Controller Failure on NAS QNAP Turbo Station TS-228 / TS-228A: Data Recovery Techniques and Consequences

 Yes, elevation of privileges or compromised user accounts can potentially lead to data loss or unauthorized access on NAS QNAP Turbo Station TS-228 / TS-228A devices.
 If an attacker gains elevated privileges or compromises a user account with administrative access, they can potentially access, modify, or delete sensitive data stored on the device.
 This can result in data loss, unauthorized access to confidential information, or even the possibility of ransomware attacks.
 It is crucial to ensure strong security measures such as regularly updating firmware, using strong passwords, enabling two-factor authentication, and restricting access privileges to minimize the risk of such incidents.

-Although NAS Turbo Station TS-228 / TS-228A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-228 / TS-228A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view